-Deans are requested to provide the Vice President for Research with an estimate of the start-up costs for each position as soon as the faculty positions are approved by the Provost.
+Deans are required to provide the Senior Vice President for Research with an estimate of the start-up costs for each position as soon as the faculty positions are approved by the Provost.
 Faculty start-up funds are negotiated between the dean/department chair and a potential new hire before he or she begins employment at Cleveland State University.
 Deans and department chairs are asked to set appropriate performance benchmarks during employment negotiations with candidates, who should be requested to provide a description of their research program along with more specific budget for their start-up costs.
 Stand-alone research projects will not be funded.
 Sufficient detail in the research plan is needed to enable us to determine that expenditures will lead to the development of a productive research program.
 The Office of Research will assess department and college research productivity over a period of several years, and future start-up investments will depend on success in meeting appropriate benchmarks.
-Before making an offer deans should contact the Vice President for Research to negotiate the final start-up offer.
+Before making an offer deans should contact the Senior Vice President for Research to negotiate the final start-up offer.

 Required Items for Faculty Start-Up Package Request:

 - Properly executed “Faculty Start-up Request Form” (at least 10% matching is required from the College/School, Department, or Other – if Other, specify the source).

 - Comprehensive candidate’s CV.